nuudelit320/devchallenge/README.md

 # devchallenge
 Developer Challenge Base

-This is the first stage of SW Developer Challenge.
+This was the first stage of SW Developer Challenge.

-Never use this for anything - never!
-This is bad system - very very bad.
-Too easy to hack.
+Now it has been released.
+Thanks for your contribution.